 In 2013, the IMRC created its first 3 year rolling report using 2009-2011 data.
 Since then, the committee has conducted aggregate reporting in 3 year rolling reports such as this in order to stabilize small numbers in the data and give a clearer picture of trends in infant deaths in the Health Authority.
-The 2016-2018 review builds on the findings and recommendations of the previous reports which are centered on reducing preventable infant deaths related to unsafe sleep, and quality improvement aimed at pre and post-natal care and services to support optimal reproductive health.
-The profile of infant deaths at Island Health has remained consistent since the previous 2013-2015 report and therefore, recommendations regarding Safe Sleep and the Baby Bed Program will continue as Committee priorities.
+The 2017-2019 review builds on the findings and recommendations of the previous reports which are centered on reducing preventable infant deaths related to unsafe sleep practices, quality improvement aimed at pre- and post-natal care and services to support optimal reproductive health.
+The committee recognizes the importance of community collaboration across all recommendations to continue to reduce the likelihood of infant mortality.
+The profile of infant deaths at Island Health has remained consistent since the previous 2016-2018 report and therefore, recommendations regarding Safe Sleep and the Baby Bed Program will continue as Committee priorities.